wangjunshusheng/daphnia_erl/README.md

 ## Introduction

-Daphnia is a Task Manager.
+Daphnia is a Task Manager (library)

 Daphnia runs "tasks" which are erlang modules that implement the `daphnia_task_behaviour`.
 A task is made up of: